JeseGamerHD/AssortedAdditions/ClassSetups.md

 # Class Setups

-These tables show the earliest point when an item can be obtained and roughly when they are relevant during the game's progression.
-Some items can still be viable later on.
+These tables show the earliest point when an item can be obtained.
+Many items can still be viable later on.
 There are some changes to vanilla progression and those changes are noted down here as well.
 The [vanilla class setups](https://terraria.wiki.gg/wiki/Guide:Class_setups) can be used along side this (mostly).

 ## Pre-bosses